 Whether you're a seasoned skier or an enthusiastic beginner, skiing in Lapland offers the opportunity to put your skills to the test and enjoy breathtakingly beautiful landscapes at the same time.
 You may be looking for challenges beyond the regular snow park offerings, or simply looking for something different to ski on.
 Whatever your reasons, you'll find everything you need in Lapland, Finland's premier skiing area.
 This top-rated skiing and snowboarding destination has the different types of round fell terrain to meet the needs of skiers at all ability levels.

+The Finnish ski resortsFinland is home to around 75 ski resorts, the majority of them situated on the relatively low hills around villages and cities.
+These are used mainly by the locals, as skiing is the national pastime here and citizens get started at a very young age and are usually highly proficient skiers by their early teens.
 The high fells of Lapland, however, are home to some of the bigger resorts that attract beginning skiers and hardened professionals from around the world.
 These are classic holiday destinations in the winter season and are all that we imagine when we think of Lapland skiing.
 They are resorts ideal for all the family, as they have not only the conveniences you need for a skiing holiday but are also easy to reach from local accommodation and offer a range of training programmes for all ages and proficiencies.